 Stretch your euros at hostel bars

-Cat’s Hostel while you let madrileños some time to get ready and guapos for fiesta, start your night at the Cave Bar, it is sure to be a blast!
+Cat’s Hostel while you give madrileños (boys from Madrid lol) some time to get ready, start your night at the Cave Bar, it is sure to be a blast!
 Every night you will be taken to the best pub crawls, where you will meet your fellow travellers and truly experience the Madrid lifestyle.
 During the week, they also offer tapas and shopping tours, and in-house free Flamenco and Salsa dance classes.
-Wondering what our favourite is?
+Wondering what our favourite event is?
 The paella party every Saturday night!
 You can’t miss this deal: a free dish of paella with every drink you order!

-Kabul Party Hostel is considered one of the best party hostels in Europe, and is famous for its atmosphere and parties.
+Kabul Party Hostel is considered one of the best party hostels in Europe, and is famous for its vibrant atmosphere and parties.
 It is Barcelona’s very first hostel and is still standing strong!
 Whether you are travelling alone, with a friend or in a group and want to have a great time, meet great people and enjoy Barcelona to its fullest, Kabul has something to offer you.
-Free walking tours every day, BBQs at the rooftop patio overlooking Plaza Real, and other activities before heading you to the most famous clubs (a different club every night!).
+Free walking tours every day, BBQs at the rooftop patio overlooking Plaza Real, and other activities before you head out to the most famous clubs in the city (a different club every night!).

 Oasis Backpackers Seville this centrally located hostel has its own onsite bar, daily BBQs and home cooked dinners, and a rooftop terrace with a small pool.
-What’s better than spending the happy hour drinking with great view of Metropol Parasol?
+What’s better than spending happy hour drinking with great view of Metropol Parasol?
 (PS *their mojitos are highly recommended*).
-Then, you’re ready to indulge in the vibrant nightlife of Seville during one of their pub crawls!
+A few mojitos will ensure you’re ready to indulge in the vibrant nightlife of Seville during one of their pub crawls!